10969fahim/react-tailwind-pexels-gallery/README.md

 # Pexels Image & Video Gallery - React & Tailwind CSS

-Simple gallery with images from the pixabay API.
+Simple gallery with images from the pexels API.
 Tailwind css is built into workflow with postcss and autoprefixer.

 ## Usage
-Add your Pixabay API key to .env - https://www.pexels.com/api/
+Add your pexels API key to .env - https://www.pexels.com/api/

 ```
 # Install dependencies